- Optimizely X Web Experimentation

 - Visitors are bucketed into variations by chance according to the traffic distribution percentage you set, so you may not see the exact same number of visitors in each variation

 Optimizely's Results page is powered by Stats Engine.
 It provides a data-rich picture of how your visitors interact with your site.
 Use it to measure success in an experiment and learn about visitors to your site.
+In Optimizely X, the Results page includes confidence intervals and incorporates a Stats Engine improvement that reduces the false discovery rate.

 This article walks through the Results page for Optimizely X. If you're using Optimizely X Web Personalization, there's a slightly different Results page.